American Car Brands

 Oldsmobile Logo

 Oldsmobile is an automobile brand with a 107-year history.
 It existed in 1897 when inventor Ransom Eli Olds founded Olds Motor Works.
 Soon, the owner left his business due to financial difficulties.
 General Motors Corporation considered Oldsmobile promising enough, so it bought it out and continued to expand the model range.
 The manufacturer strived for technical perfection, for which it constantly improved components – from V8 engines to automatic transmissions.
-But the success was short-lived: in the 1990s, the company lost the right to its developments, and in 2000, representatives of General Motors announced the liquidation of the brand.
+However, the success was short-lived: in the 1990s, the company lost the right to its developments, and in 2000, representatives of General Motors announced the liquidation of the brand.
 The last Oldsmobile sedan was released in 2004.
 It bore the signatures of everyone who participated in the assembly and a silver oval logo crossed out with a diagonal line.

 Plymouth